What is Boxing Weekend?

 In 1980, three fraternity members, Steve Jacoway, Michael Turley and Andy Jett approached Ace.
 They asked if he would be willing to host a Boxing Tournament for fraternities through Golden Gloves.
 After meeting with the fraternity members, Ace decided that this event would be of great benefit to both the Golden Gloves program and the fraternity system as a whole.

-Since 1980, the Boxing Tournament has been a staple of Greek life at the University of Tennessee.
+Since 1980, the Boxing Tournament has been a staple in Knoxville.
 From its humble beginnings, the Tournament has grown steadily in size and profit each year.
 Over 1,500 fraternity men have competed in the Tournament to date, with more new competitors each year.
 The Tournament has also grown to be one of the largest collegiate fundraisers in America.

 After the Tournament in 2011, it was evident that the Tournament had grown so large that the Golden Gloves Arena could not hold the crowd.
 In 2012 the Tournament moved to a larger venue.
 However, hours before the Tournament, Ace passed away.